 Alpine Country Club voted with 92% approval to replace their existing clubhouse with a new facility.
 The new clubhouse is designed in a Romanesque style with Normandy and English Tudor influences.
-It is designed as a traditional northeastern manor home was built.
+It is designed as a traditional northeastern manor home.
 Construction began in the Fall of 2005 and was completed in the Spring of 2006.

 The vision, purpose and main goal established by the Bear Lakes Country Club leadership for their clubhouse renovation project was to create an environment where the golf-serious members and their guests would spend time at the club before and after golf for their culinary desires, to play cards and to socialize, creating an excitement in the community, a waitlist for entry and ultimately an increased entry fee.

-Broken Sound Club in Boca Raton, FL has recently completed another exciting phase of their clubhouse master plan under General Manager John Crean.
-This phase featured the total re-design of the pool area and snack bar at the main clubhouse.
+Broken Sound Club in Boca Raton, Florida has recently completed another exciting phase of their clubhouse master plan under General Manager John Crean.
+This phase featured the total redesign of the pool area and snack bar at the main clubhouse.

 Broken Sound Country Club is an award-winning year-round, private golf and country club community.
 As a five-star Platinum Club of America — the ultimate recognition of club excellence - Broken Sound is known for its warmth, elegance and genuine hospitality all joined together.